NextronSystems/thor-util-manual/usage/custom-signature-encryption.rst

 Custom Signature Encryption (encrypt)
 =====================================

-You can encrypt the YARA signatures and IOC files with the help of THOR-Util's "encrypt" feature.
+Use THOR Util's "encrypt" command to encrypt YARA signatures and IOC files.

 .. note::
    THOR Util and THOR Util Lite use different signature encryption methods.
 Custom signatures must therefore be encrypted using the corresponding version of THOR Util.